Hilde Holger: Work

 Once in England, her Holger Modern Ballet Group performed in parks, churches and theaters.
-She again opened a new dance school, The Hilde Holger School of Contemporary Dance and remained faithful to their style of teaching that the body and mind must form one unit in order to be a good dancer.
+She again opened a new dance school, The Hilde Holger School of Contemporary Dance and remained faithful to the adage that a dancer must unite the mind with the body to achieve meaningful art.
 Her breakthrough in London, 1951, celebrated Holger with the premiere of "Under the Sea", inspired by the composition by Camille Saint-Saens.

 In 1972, she performed a piece titled "Man against flood", it was based on the book of the same name written by Chinese Communist Party member Rewi Alley.
 It was performed at the Commonwealth Institute with music by Chinese composer Yin Chengzong, and included dancers forming a human wall against a flood of water.

 Her performance "Apsaras" (1983) explored her experiences in India.
 In the summer of 1983 she went back to India, where she had been last in the year 1948.
 There she worked as a choreographer for a large dance group directed by Sachin Shankar.

 Holger was particularly proud of her work with the mentally handicapped.
 She created a form of dance therapy for children who, like her son Darius, have Down syndrome.
 Holger was the first choreographer who mixed professional dancers with young adults with severe learning disabilities.
 In 1968 at the Sadler's Wells, Holger orchestrated "Towards the Light", with music by Edvard Grieg.
 It was pioneering, innovative, and one of the first integrated dance pieces to be seen on a professional stage.

+In October 1979 a film of “Inspirations” was shown at the Viennese Theatre Museum as part of “Dance of the Twentieth Century".
 In 1992, Holger revived four dances from her early repertoire for her student Liz Aggiss, who first performed them, as Vier Tanze, at the Manchester Festival of Expressionism.
 The pieces were Die Forelle (1923), Le Martyre de San Sebastien (1923), Mechaniches Ballett (1926), and Golem (1937).
 In the Guardian review, Sophie Constanti wrote that 'Hilde Holger's choreography reaches the British stage at last and triumphs....Together all four pieces danced with great sensitivity and aplomb by Aggiss accompanied by (Billy) Cowie on piano provided a fascinating insight into the lost Ausdruckstanz of central Europe.'
-In June 1993 the same four solo reconstructions were performed at London's Institute of Contemporary Arts (ICA) by Liz Aggiss and Billy Cowie with Holger in the audience.
+In June 1993 the same four solo reconstructions (Golem, Le Martyr de Saint Sebastian, Mechanical Ballet, Die Forelle) were performed at London's Institute of Contemporary Arts (ICA) by Liz Aggiss accompanied by Cowie with Holger in the audience.